canonical/checkbox/docs/explanation/remote.rst

 It is possible to run Checkbox tests on a device that you don't or cannot have traditional control over (mouse/keyboard).

-By using Checkbox Remote facilities you can use Checkbox on one device to control Checkbox running on a different device.
+By using Checkbox Remote facilities you can use Checkbox on one device (the :term:`controller<Checkbox Controller>`) to control Checkbox running on a different device (the :term:`agent<Checkbox Agent>`).

 This is especially useful on headless devices.

 Comparison with SSH
 ===================

-It's easy to lose SSH connection with the :term:`Agent`, and if the device doesn't offer screen-like functionality then the Checkbox session has to be started over.
+Although it is possible to connect to a device using SSH and run Checkbox locally on it, if the device doesn't offer screen-like functionality then the Checkbox session might have to be started over if the connection to the device is lost.

 When a UI is drawn a lot of data is transmitted through the network.
 Checkbox Remote sends lean data only.